ptorrent/weble-IoT-Gateway/docs/weble-connect.md

 ### TIGHT VNC Viewer

-It is possible to open itghut vnc viewer automatically from the interface.
+It is possible to open [Tight VNC Viewer](https://www.tightvnc.com/download.php) automatically from the interface.
 To do so, you just have to add this parameter to the configuration file and restart "Weble Connect".

 Config file (/supervision/config.sup in your application directory):